yiqu/yiqu.github.io/_posts/2019-10-11-console-commands-useful.md

 ---
 layout: post
-title: More than Just Log
+title: More Than Just Log
 excerpt: "As as a front-end developer, one of the most used debugging tool we use is the console object.
 The console object   provides access to..."
 tags:
   - commands